proalvo/canoe-freestyle-timer/README.md

 This is the timer software Canoe Freestyle competitions.
 The timer complies with ICF Canoe Freestyle Competition Rules 2019.

 Operation is very simple:
 - Press a button to start the timer which is running from 45 seconds down to 0.
 Time is shown on LED dislay.
+Piezo buzzer provides audible signal that timer is running.
 - One tone is played 10 seconds before end.
 - Two tones are played in the end.
 - Blinking "X" is played when the time has finished.